University of Hawaii at Manoa Data & Information Overview

 - University of North Carolina at Charlotte

-Curious on how these schools stack up against UHM?
+Curious on how these schools stack up against UH Manoa?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 - National Center for Education Statistics